Blue Jays vs. Brewers MLB Betting Odds, Trends & Prediction

-Interleague play heads to American Family Field for Monday night’s Blue Jays vs. Brewers series opener.
-With the moneyline essentially even and the total sitting at 8.5 runs, what’s the best betting value?
+The Blue Jays vs. Brewers series continues from American Family Field on Tuesday night when Yusei Kikuchi opposes Carlos Rodriguez in the pitching matchup.
+With the Brewers listed as home dogs and the total sitting at 8.5 runs, what’s the smart play tonight for bettors?

 Game Matchup & Betting Odds